tweag/cardano-conformance-testing-of-consensus/docs/design.md

 to iterate the shrinking all the way down to a minimal example.

-### Usage
+### Supported operations and flags

 The **test generator** CLI tool supports, at least, the following operations:

 - `list-classes` to list all available test classes.
-- `generate` to produce a test case (in serialized form) for a test class.
+- `generate` to produce a test file for a test class.
-   This operation has optional flags `--seed=NUM` to specify the seed for the generator and `--minimal-counterexample=FILE` that dumps the resulting point schedule to a file if no further shrinking is possible.
+   This operation has the following optional flags:
+   - `--seed=NUM` to specify a seed for the generator.
+   - `--minimal-counterexample=FILE` that dumps the resulting point schedule to a `FILE` if no further shrinking is possible.
 - `meta` to access test class metadata.

 On the other hand, the **test runner** CLI tool supports the following optional flags: